sfigg/commercialization-public/design/compatibility/1709/systems.md

 **Description**

-All diagnostics tools and utilities intended for use in a Microsoft Azure Stack solution must support management by either of the following methods:
+All diagnostics tools and utilities intended for use on Nano Server must support management by either of the following methods:

  - Remotely, using Windows PowerShell or Windows Management Instrumentation (WMI).